Insulted. Belarus Worldwide Readings Project

 The Insulted.
 Belarus Worldwide Readings Project is a program of dramatic readings that expresses international solidarity with the people of Belarus.
 Insulted.
 Belarus is a play by Andrei Kureichik that highlights corruption and cruelty during the regime of President Alexander Lukashenko, specifically in the early days of the 2020-2021 Belarusian protests, and depicts the Belarusian people as courageous and peaceful in desperate times.

 Andrei Kureichik, playwright, screenwriter and filmmaker wrote Insulted.
 Belarus (Обиженные. Беларусь(сия)) in August and September 2020 at the height of the protests.
 By the first week in November 2020, Insulted.
 Belarus had been translated into 18 languages and had been given 77 readings of various kinds in 22 countries.
-As of November 2021, the play had received more than 130 readings in 100 venues in 30 countries, had been translated 24 times into 21 languages, and published in nine languages.
+As of October 2024, the Insulted Belarus Worldwide Readings Project had helped to organize more than 280 readings, productions, videos, films, installations, and other kinds of events.
+These events took place in over 30 countries, with Insulted.
+Belarus being translated 24 times into 21 languages, and published in nine languages.

 The Play: Insulted.
 Belarus

 Andrei Kureichik wrote Insulted.
 Belarus in Russian, which, with Belarusian language, is one of two official languages in Belarus.
 The original title, Обиженные. Беларусь(сия), includes a play on words that refers to the Soviet-era name of Belorussia, as well as to the contemporary name, Belarus.
 A literal English translation of the title might render it as The Insulted Ones.
 Belarus(this), where “Belarus(this)” also renders something close to “Belorussia.”
 This has been rendered in various ways in the many translations.
 (See The Translations below).
 As reported in The Stage, “Kureichik, a member of Belarus’ Coordination Council for the transition of power, wrote the play as a rapid response to those first days of protests, arrests and violence meted out by the police.
 He wrote it quickly, capturing the urgency of the situation and went into hiding immediately after finishing.”
 Kureichik described the writing of the play in an interview with BBC radio: “On the 9th of August, when Belarus elections started revolution in Belarus, of course, as a playwright, as a citizen, I decided to react somehow.”

 The play, according to Lucy Ash of the BBC, “is a series of intersecting monologues which capture the unfolding drama in the capital of Minsk.
 Some of the script is imagined, some taken from political speeches and voices overheard in the streets.”
 Kureichik has noted that the play is based, in part, on actual statements made by Lukashenko (known as Oldster in the play) and his political rival Sviatlana Tsikhanouskaya (Novice in the play), among others.
 On the Lukashenko character, Kureichik said, “I tried to understand him as well.
 I know his psychology.
 He thought people would love him forever.
 But it doesn’t work anymore.”
 Five other characters present an overview of Belarusian society: